 - Where you purchase your health insurance.
 Sometimes foreign students may want to purchase a health insurance plan from a company in their own country.
 However, even though it may be more tempting, purchasing your health insurance in the US is the easier option simply because it is easier to process claims – hospitals can bill your treatment costs directly to your provider.

 - If you have purchased health insurance from a foreign company, you may have to pay the cost of your treatment yourself first, and then request to have the money reimbursed.
 This may not always happen.

 - The school’s requirements.
 Look at things such as the coverage, the policy maximum, etc.

 Health Insurance Options For International Students After Graduation

 If you intend to stay in the US after graduating, the type of health insurance you need will depend on your residential status.

 If you change your status to an H-1B Work Visa, you will need H-1B compliant health insurance.
 This means you will initially have a short-term insurance plan, and you can switch to a long-term plan after at least six months of residency on an H-1B visa.
 In many cases, US employers offer health insurance coverage to employees.

-If you are eligible for an Optional Practical Training (OPT), you will have to continue with your international student health insurance.
+If you are eligible for an Optional Practical Training (OPT), you will have to continue with your current plan.
 This is not possible if you were subscribed to an insurance plan offered by your school.

 Health Insurance for International Students on OPT

-International students under an Optional Practical Training (OPT) are not eligible for coverage with their school’s insurance plan anymore.
-So, you will need an OPT student health insurance plan, which is not any different than regular international student insurance.
+Students under an Optional Practical Training (OPT) are not eligible for coverage with their school’s insurance plan anymore.
+So, you will need an OPT health insurance plan, which is not any different than regular insurance for international students.
 As such: